papicella/GemFireXD-Web/README.md

 <h1> GemFireXD*Web </h1>

-GemFireXD*Web is New Browser-based Database Schema Management Tool Available for Pivotal GemFireXD
+GemFireXD*Web is New Browser-based Database Schema Management Tool Available for Pivotal GemFireXD which allows users to view/alter schema objects as well as GemFireXD schema objects.

 GemFireXD*Web is a translation of phpmyadmin to GemFireXD and the GemFireXD*Web UI is base on the look and feel of phpmyadmin.

-GemFireXD*Web Supports the following new features
+GemFireXD*Web Supports the following features

 <ul>
     <li>Browse / Administer HDFS Stores</li>
     <li>Browse / Administer HDFS Tables</li>
+    <li>Browse / Administer Schema Objects</li>
     <li>Auto Login without going through the Login Page</li>
     <li>Disconnect GemFireXD*Web JDBC Connections from GemFireXD</li>
     <li>Schema Creation Dialogs</li>